 I care about the mechanisms that underpin complex systems.

-I’m a research fellow in the Higgins Lab, at Harvard Medical School, and Massachusetts General Hospital.
-I am a Rhodes Scholar, and undertook my DPhil at the University of Oxford, in Computer Science.
+I’m a research fellow at Harvard Medical School, and Massachusetts General Hospital.
+I am a Rhodes Scholar, and did my DPhil at the University of Oxford.

-For two years I ran a non-profit AI consultancy.
+I used to run a non-profit AI consultancy.
 We worked with the NYC govt, Google Jigsaw, multi-national health insurers, and many more!
-In past I’ve worked in suicide prevention, STEM outreach, and even ran a policy think-tank.
+I’ve also worked in suicide prevention, STEM outreach, and even ran a policy think-tank.
 I love to play guitar, build random things, and hit tennis balls.